 - Rental of space to conduct NCVRW activities and events.
 The total combined cost for space rental and audio/video equipment may not exceed $25/person per day

 The following will not be approved for reimbursement under this initiative:

 - Organizational overhead costs.

 - Costs associated with professional training and other events not open to the public.

 Please refer to the "Frequently Asked Questions" page and the Office of Justice Programs' Office of the Comptroller Financial Guide for examples of allowable and unallowable costs.

 Application Process and Deadline

 NAVAA staff will conduct an initial technical review of all applications to ensure compliance with basic eligiblity requirements.
 NAVAA representatives will evaluate and grade all eligible applications and prepare a set of recommendations to OVC.
 OVC will make all final funding decisions.
-It is expected that all applicants will be notified of the status of their applications in late December, 2013 or early January 2014.
+It is expected that all applicants will be notified of the status of their applications the middle of October 2014.

 After National Crime Victims' Rights Week, all selected organizations will be required to submit an NCVRW After-Action Report/Reimbursement Request documenting their NCVRW activities and requesting final reimbursement for approved expenses.
 NAVAA will reimburse the organization within 7 days of approval of the the After-Action Report.